Role of Digital Twin in Sustainable Construction

 Reduce waste by estimating material costs

-Digital twins can feed real-time data into BIM via sensor-equipped vehicles and facilities, providing insight into material use, including:
+Digital twin can feed real-time data into BIM via sensor-equipped vehicles and facilities, providing insight into material use, including:

 • The part of the construction operation that produces the most waste